Optimal Switching of One-Dimensional Reflected BSDEs, and Associated Multi-Dimensional BSDEs with Oblique Reflection: Introduction

-Uniqueness of the solution to RBSDE~(\ref{DRBSDE}) is proved in Section 5 by linking it either to the value process for our optimal switching of one-dimensional RBSDEs, or to a stochastic game involving both switching and stopping strategies for one-dimensional BSDEs.
+It is also worth noting that though it itself looks shorter, the presentation of the Picard iteration method invokes the generalized monotonic limit theorem~\cite[Theorem 3.1]{Peng} (see Lemma~\ref{T2.1} in Section 2 below), a comprehensive proof of which is very long---in fact, it has to further employ very technical lemmas of Peng~\cite{Peng0}.

-Recently, Hu and Tang~\cite{Hu2} initially formulated and discussed the optimal switching problem for general one-dimensional BSDEs.
-The value process is characterized by the solution of multi-dimensional BSDEs with oblique reflection.
-Later, Hamadene and Zhang~\cite{Hamadene4} generalized the preceding work to a general form of positive cost for switching, with a different method of Picard iteration.
-The paper is a natural continuation of the two works.
+Uniqueness of the solution to RBSDE~(\ref{DRBSDE}) is proved in Section 5 by linking it either to the value process for our optimal switching of one-dimensional RBSDEs, or to a stochastic game involving both switching and stopping control for one-dimensional BSDEs.

-The rest of the paper is organized as follows: In Section 2, we formulate our problem, introduce the generalized monotonic theorem and give some preliminary results on RBSDEs, which will be used in subsequent arguments.
+The rest of the paper is organized as follows: In Section 2, we formulate our problem, introduce the generalized monotonic theorem, and give some preliminary results on RBSDEs, which will be used in subsequent arguments.
 In Section 3, we prove existence of the solution by the method of Picard iteration.
 In Section 4, existence of the solution is shown by the penalty method.
 Uniqueness of the solution is shown in Section 5.
+We discuss economic interpretations in Section 6 with an example.